-Milan-San Remo: how the last 15 editions have been won - Cycling Weekly
+Milan-San Remo: how the last 16 editions have been won - Cycling Weekly

-Although it is known as the ‘sprinters’ classic’, the fastmen don’t always have it their own way.
-Seven editions in the past 15 years have produced a winner from a late escape or attack on the flashpoint of the Poggio climb, which peaks at just 5.5km from the finish.
+Although it is known as the ‘sprinters’ classic’, the fast-men don’t always have it their own way.
+Eight editions in the past 16 years have produced a winner from a late escape or attack on the flashpoint of the Poggio climb, which peaks at just 5.5km from the finish.

-For an in-depth preview of this year’s race, including a detailed look at the route, see Cycling Weekly‘s in-depth 2018 Milan-San Remo preview.
-Milan-San Remo takes place on Saturday, March 17 2018.
+For everything you need to know about this year’s race, including a detailed look at the route, see Cycling Weekly‘s in-depth 2019 Milan-San Remo preview.
+Milan-San Remo takes place on Saturday, March 23 2019.

 2017